openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 .. note::

   Authentication is out of scope of this OEP.
-  The definition is included here to clarify the difference from Authorization.
+  The definition is included here to clarify the difference between it and Authorization.
   The definition comes from `OEP-42. <https://open-edx-proposals.readthedocs.io/en/latest/best-practices/oep-0042-bp-authentication.html>`_
   Credit for this definition belongs to the authors of OEP-42; Robert Raposa, Nimisha Asthagiri, and Julia Eskew.